Bombastic (EP): Singles

 This is what my art looks like when you remove the filter of a corporate overlord record label...
 It's about freedom to be yourself without caring what other people think, it's about the thrill of the fight, being fearless and empowered, and not apologizing for it!
 I wrote it when I was feeling kind of frustrated and down, and I needed to remind myself that I am a boss and I have the power to be who I want to be and do what I want to do.
 And I hope that that is what everyone else takes away from it too!
 Be bombastic!

 A music video for the song "Wasted Youth" was directed by Darren Craig and released on January 12, 2016.
-The 80s-themed music video for the third single "I Want It All" was released on June 21, 2016 on McKee's Vevo account.
-The psychedelic, pastel-colored music video for the fourth and final single, "Easy", was released on November 2, 2016.
-As of November 2, 2016, all tracks off of the EP have been released as singles.
+The 80s-themed music video for the second single "I Want It All" was released on June 21, 2016 on McKee's Vevo account, the single remix features Vicetone and was released June 17, 2016.
+The psychedelic, pastel-colored music video for "Easy" was released on November 2, 2016.

 Track listing

+All songs produced by Sean Walsh, except where noted.